 The School is committed to providing access to high quality education for students from diverse backgrounds, including students who face material challenges as they strive to earn a college degree.
 Advocacy and mentorship for talented students of limited means is a critical part of our social justice mission.

 In 2018, the Diane and Bruce Halle Foundation identified the School of Social Work as the recipient of a generous social justice endowment.
 Bruce Halle is an Eastern Michigan University alum and founder of Discount Tire and namesake of the library.
 Bruce and his wife Diane have generously earmarked funds to support faculty and students in the School of Social Work to advance social justice efforts.

-Undergraduate students who will be enrolled in 488 or 489 in Winter 2019; OR Graduate students who will be enrolled in 595 or 696 in Winter 2019
+- Undergraduate students who will be enrolled in 489 Winter 2020; OR Graduate students who will be enrolled in 696 in Winter 2020

 **Please note, this scholarship could impact your financial aid.
 Please reach out to the Financial Aid Office if you have any questions.

 *Summer 2020 Scholarship Application opens February 2020 (for students in 2nd semester Field in Summer 2020).